zhmushan/abc/README.md

 Let us look forward to it.

-## Contributing To Abc
+## Contributing

-What are you waiting for?
-We are happy to follow every suggestion from the community.
+We would love for you to contribute to Abc and help make it even better than it is today!

 ## Getting Started